 Adjusting configurations of a node pool

-- On the card page of the desired node pool, click Edit in the upper-right corner.
+- On the card page of the target node pool, click Edit in the top-right corner.

 - On the “Adjust node pool configurations” page, specify the configuration settings according to the following descriptions.

 - Node pool name: you can customize the name of the node pool based on service requirements to facilitate subsequent resource management.

 - Auto scaling: you can select this option as required.

 - Node Quantity Range: the number of nodes will be automatically adjusted within the specified node quantity range, which will not exceed the specified range.